The Bund

 Shanghai International Settlement represented a consolidation of the American and British settlements in Shanghai, which were set up to ensure that the trade and territorial concessions that were forced upon China by the international community were respected (the first such concession being the Treaty of Nanking (1842) between China and Britain, though it was followed by similar treaties with other foreign powers such as the U.S., France, Russia, Portugal, and Japan).

 The Chinese saw these treaties as being grossly unfair, which is why they are referred to in Chinese parlance collectively as the Unequal Treaties.
-The territorial concessions were mainly to be interpreted as access to Chinese ports - both for the purpose of trade as well as for the purpose of replenishment of fuel, food, etc., for visiting ships - but of course, the Shanghai settlements themselves represented territorial concessions.
+The territorial concessions were mainly to be interpreted as access to Chinese ports - both for trade as well as for the purpose of replenishment of fuel, food, etc., for visiting ships - but of course, the Shanghai settlements themselves represented territorial concessions.

 It must in fairness be said that the Chinese government of the period, though rightly outraged over being compelled to condone trade in opium, also denied all foreign ships, merchant or military, access to Chinese ports, even for the purpose of replenishment, and it was this which was at the heart of the conflict, since the denial of a ship's international right to replenishment effectively banned shipping not only to Chinese ports but also to ports beyond, such as to Japanese ports and to Russia's Pacific coast ports.